MajorDolo/MajorDolo/README.md

 - 👋 Hi, I’m @MajorDolo
 - 👀 I’m interested in all things AI, machine learning and Neural networks, control and automation systems.
-- 🌱 I’m currently learning electrical engineering with a minor in AI
+- 🌱 Master of Science in Machine Learning

 <!---
 MajorDolo/MajorDolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.